-Objective Action from Suggested Brancos Comments for Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has adequate stocks of ACTs and RDTs.
-The IRS campaign has been completed as planned.
-PPE has been procured for health staff and volunteers, as well as for malaria campaign teams.
-To improve outpatient attendance community health promotion activities are being carried out by CSOs and the Health Promotion Unit of the Ghana Health Services.
-Because of the effect of COVID on OPD and the similarities in symptoms of COVID to malaria, the malaria programme has expanded Outreach, Training and Supportive Supervision (OTSS) at sub-regional level to enhance quality improvement in malaria case management whilst ensuring that facility staff implement malaria control activities according to policy recommendations.
-The COVID-19 pandemic has increased the costs of campaigns, creating gaps in funding for the operational costs.
-These gaps have been partially filled through the Global Fund.
-The LLIN and SMC campaigns were completed as planned
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has low stocks of ACTs but a strong delivery pipeline which means there will not be any stock outs.
+The IRS and SMC planning is on track.
+The malaria programme has expanded Outreach, Training and Supportive Supervision (OTSS) at sub-regional level to enhance quality improvement in malaria case management whilst ensuring that facility staff implement malaria control activities according to policy recommendations.
+The COVID-19 pandemic has increased the costs of campaigns, creating some gaps in funding for the operational costs